Clemson vs. TCU: Sportsbook promo codes, odds, spread, over/under - December 9

 Clemson vs. TCU: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 9

-The Clemson Tigers (8-0) carry an eight-game winning streak into a home matchup versus the TCU Horned Frogs (7-0), winners of seven straight.
-It starts at 4:00 PM ET (on Fox Sports 1) on Saturday, December 9, 2023.
+The TCU Horned Frogs (7-0) bring a seven-game win streak into a road contest against the Clemson Tigers (8-0), who have won eight straight.
+It tips at 4:00 PM ET (on Fox Sports 1) on Saturday, December 9, 2023.

-In this article, you will check out odds and spreads for the Clemson vs. TCU matchup across multiple sportsbooks.
+In this article, you can take a look at odds and spreads for the TCU vs. Clemson matchup across multiple sportsbooks.

 Clemson vs. TCU Game Info